 Join the GW Women's Soccer Staff on Friday Nights from 7-9 P.M.

 Former Central Connecticut State Standout Named Assistant Coach

 Colonials Camp Open to Players Ages 15-19

-Marla Nelson was named assistant coach of the George Washington women's soccer team in February 2012.
+Marla Duncan enters her third season as assistant coach of the George Washington women's soccer team in the fall of 2014.
 She is primarily be responsible for recruiting and day-to-day operations, and is also involved in all facets of team training, specifically with the defense and goalkeepers.

 "Marla brings the experience of knowing how to build a conference champion and NCAA tournament team, which will be invaluable to our program," Coach Barnes said.
 "She developed a lot of talented players over her years of coaching and we look forward to the impact she will make at GW.
 Marla understands what it takes to develop a strong team culture and we are excited to have her on board."

 "To represent the name of this country's first president in the heart of the nation's capital is a great honor, and I thank Coach Barnes and the athletics administration for the opportunity to be a part of the GW women's soccer staff," Coach Duncan said.
 "The reputation of academic excellence that this university holds, and the new strategic plan to give the GW athletic programs the resources to reach that same reputation, equals the opportunity to take the women's soccer program to new heights.
 It is an exciting time to be a part of GW athletics and I am looking forward to working with Coach Barnes and the members of the women's soccer team to continue to move the program forward."